 LING 505 Semantics.
 (3 Hours) Prerequisite: LING 501.
-An advanced course in semantics; emphasis on
+An advanced course in semantics; emphasis on types of meaning, transfer functions of speech, and systems of semantic principles.
+(Restricted Elective)

 LING 506 Transformational Syntax.
 (3 Hours) Prerequisite: LING 501.
 An advanced course in the techniques of generative analysis and the transformational implications of Noam Chomsky's theory with exercises in the structure of English and other languages.